testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 6.
 Test for idempotency

 🏷&nbsp; **Tags:** `#intermediate`

-:white_check_mark:  **Do:** Simulate a scenario where the same message arrives twice 'mistakenly', and assert that it doesn't trigger an undesired state like the same operation done twice.
-A known limitation of most MQ is 'at least once delivery' which means that the same message might arrive more than one time.
-Running the same operation multiple times can be unbearable for some business flows - Consider a Payment flow where some fees are withdrawn from user account more than once.
-Write a test that put some state, then put the same message twice and check that the final state is satisfactory (e.g., the user was charged only once)
+:white_check_mark:  **Do:** Simulate a scenario where the same message arrives twice 'mistakenly,' and assert that it doesn't trigger an undesired state like the same operation done twice.
+A known limitation of most MQ is 'at least once delivery', which means that the same message might arrive more than one time.
+Running the same operation multiple times can be unbearable for some business flows - Consider a Payment flow where some fees are withdrawn from the user account more than once.
+Write a test that put some state, then put the same message twice and check that the final state is satisfactory (e.g., the app charged only once).

 <br/>

-👀 &nbsp; **Alternatives:** Some MQ products can guarantee extactly-once delivery (usually demands sacrifying other factors like performance), this a viable option under some scenarios ✅  &nbsp;
+👀 &nbsp; **Alternatives:** Some MQ products can guarantee exactly-once delivery (usually demands sacrificing other factors like performance), this a viable option under some scenarios ✅  &nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>